 - Rate your music and filter based on that rating

-- Scan for additional information like artist biography or album review/synopsis using the Context menu in album or artist library
+- Scan for additional information like artist biography or album review/synopsis using the Context menu in the album or artist library

 This can be enabled by default in Settings -> Music -> Library -> Fetch additional information during updates